ThisIsBrainDamage/OSC-API/README.md

 ## About The Project

 This is an api that was gonna be used for school.
-I dont think it will be but i learn alot making it so yea.
+This api never ended up getting used because we weren't able to get the inventory list :( But i learnt alot making it so yea it's fine.

 ## How it works / How to use